awsdocs/aws-ruby-developer-guide/doc_source/sqs-example-send-and-receive-messages.rst

 * :ref:`aws-ruby-sdk-setup-install`
 * :ref:`aws-ruby-sdk-setup-config`

-You will also need to create the queue `my-queue`, which you can do in the |SQS| console.
+You also need to create the queue `my-queue`, which you can do in the |SQS| console.

 *******
 Example